-The minimum detection sensitivity level of biotin (vitamin H) using this vitamin H ELISA kit was 0.5 ng/ml.
-The standard assay range for this kit is 1.0 – 25.0 ng/ml.
+The minimum detection sensitivity level of biotin (vitamin H) using current vitamin H ELISA kit was 0.5 ng/ml.
+The standard range for this ELISA assay is 1.0 – 25.0 ng/ml.

 - Biotin: biochemical, physiological and clinical aspects.
 Subcell Biochem.
 (2012) 56: 1-19.
 Review.
 Said H.M.

 - Vitamin H-regulated transgene expression in mammalian cells.
 Nucleic Acids Res.
 (2007) 35 (17): e116.
 Weber W., et al.

 - A versatile Escherichia coli strain for identification of biotintransporters and for biotin quantification.
 Bioengineered.
 (2014) 5 (2): 129-32.
 Finkenwirth F., et al.

 - Adequate intake of biotin in pregnancy: why bother?
 J Nutr.
 (2014) 144 (12): 1885-6.
 Mock D.M.